 “As for what bartenders should say, that's quite simple,” reckons Lai.
 “Say what you would to a friend.
 In this case a friend you haven't seen for a long time.
 That has been the cornerstone of hospitality, and nothing – flood, fire, or plague – will change that.”

-For even more details and tips on how to re-open safely post-lockdown, sign up and head to the “Covid-19 Re-opening” course in the Small Batch Learning training library.
+For even more details and tips on how to re-open safely post-lockdown, check out the “Covid-19 Re-opening” course in the Small Batch Learning training library.